kevinveenbirkenbach/cymais/roles/pc-network-analyze-tools/README.md

 # PC-Network-Analyze-Tools Role

 ## Overview
-This README accompanies the `pc-network-analyze-tools` role within the `computer-playbook` repository.
+This README accompanies the `pc-network-analyze-tools` role within the `cymais` repository.
 This role is dedicated to installing key network analysis tools on personal computers.

 ## Role Contents
 The `main.yml` file in the `pc-network-analyze-tools` role includes tasks for installing essential network analysis tools: